Wasserstein Distance in Cosmological Structure Formation: An Optimal Transport Perspective: Wasserstein distance and cosmological density fields

-and is therefore a gradient map.
-In the quadratic-cost optimal transport problem, Brenier's theorem states that the optimal transport map is given by the gradient of a convex potential \citep{Brenier1991}.
-The Zel'dovich approximation can therefore be interpreted as a Wasserstein geodesic transporting the initial uniform distribution to the late-time density field.
+\CG{In the quadratic-cost optimal transport problem, Brenier's theorem states that the optimal transport map is also given by the gradient of a convex potential \citep{Brenier1991}.} \CG{The Zel'dovich approximation can therefore be interpreted as a Wasserstein geodesic transporting the initial mass distribution to the evolved density field.}

-Mass conservation is expressed by the Jacobian between the Lagrangian and Eulerian coordinates.
-That is,
+\CG{Mass conservation implies that the evolved density field is determined by the Jacobian of the transformation between Lagrangian and Eulerian coordinates.} \CG{Because this transformation is generated by a scalar potential, it possesses the same gradient-map structure that characterizes quadratic optimal transport.}